 Children welcome.
 Travel cot and high chair provided.
 Sorry no pets.
 WiFi broadband.
 Parking for 2 cars.
 No smoking.
-Weekly lets between 13/07 & 31/08/18 starting on a Saturday - short breaks of 3 nights or more may be available during this period if booked within 60 days of arrival.
+Shorter breaks welcome all year, but full weeks with Saturday arrival preferred during summer holidays.

 Toller Porcorum ('valley of pigs') is a quiet hamlet, hidden away in the heart of South West Dorset within an Area of Outstanding Natural Beauty with plenty to discover on the doorstep and beyond.

 Walkers can enjoy the numerous footpaths surrounding the cottage and explore the two local nature reserves, which are home to a huge variety of animals, birds, rare plants and butterflies.
 If you're feeling more adventurous, Eggardon Hill (the site of an impressive Iron Age hill fort) is certainly worth the walk and is just two miles away.